izikeros/blog/content/posts/notes/how_to_change_the_size_of_matplotlib_figure.md

 ---
-Title: How to change the size of matplotlib figure?
+Category: note
+Date: '2023-02-12'
+Modified: '2023-07-12'
 Slug: how-to-change-the-size-of-matplotlib-figure
-Date: 2023-02-12
-Modified: 2023-02-12
 Status: published
 Tags: matplotlib, python/visualization, styling
-Category: note
+Title: How to Change the Size of Matplotlib Figure?
 ---

 To change the size of a matplotlib figure, there are several ways you can do it.
 Here are some examples: